Paul Hawkins (politician)

 Sir Paul Lancelot Hawkins (7 August 1912 – 29 December 2002) was a British Conservative Party politician.

 Hawkins was born at Downham Market and was educated at Cheltenham College.
 He was a livestock auctioneer and chartered surveyor, and served as a councillor on Norfolk County Council.
 He joined the Territorial Army (TA) and served during World War II with the 7th Battalion of the Royal Norfolk Regiment, a TA unit, although his active service was brief as he was captured at Saint-Valery-en-Caux during the final stages of the Battle of France in 1940 and spent the next five years as a prisoner of war.

-Hawkins was Member of Parliament (MP) for South West Norfolk from 1964 to 1987 when he retired.
+Hawkins was member of parliament (MP) for South West Norfolk from 1964 to 1987 when he retired.
 Future minister Gillian Shephard was his successor.
 Sir Paul was a Government Whip under Edward Heath (1970–1974), serving as an assistant whip 1970–1971, a Lord of the Treasury 1971–1973, and Vice-Chamberlain of the Household 1973–1974.
-He was knighted in 1982.
+He was knighted in the 1982 Birthday Honours.